Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 something like rolling out a new Python version.
-Essentially, this means rebuilding all Python-related feedstocks in the order how they depend on each other, and the only reasonable way to do it at scale is to do all OSes and architectures at the same time (as they're all built simultaneously per package).
+Essentially, this means rebuilding all Python-related feedstocks in the order how they depend on each other, and the only reasonable way to do it at scale is to do all OSes and architectures at the same time, as they're all built simultaneously per feedstock.

 So it looked conceivable that we'd end up in a situation where: